PyotSawe/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * What are the arithmetic operators and how to use them
 * How to manipulate dictionary

+# 2024
+* Should refresh and update all knowledge
 * How to import a file